Reverse arms: History

 Reverse arms is a marching movement in which the weapon is held reversed (pointing backwards) as a mark of respect or mourning.
 Rest on arms is a similar position for use when halted in which the weapon is rested pointed to the ground (as opposed to upwards as when stood at attention for example).
 The practice is said to have originated in Ancient Greece, though the earliest documented cases are from descriptions of 16th-century military funerals.
 It is known that a New Model Army soldier carried out the movement at the execution of Charles I and was later punished for rendering such an honour to the king.
 A unique reverse arms drill was devised as a special sign of respect for the 1722 funeral of John Churchill, 1st Duke of Marlborough at Westminster Abbey.
 This drill became the basis for the modern-day movements.
 The drill was known in former times as "club arms" (for reverse arms) and "mourn arms" (for rest on arms reversed).

 The movement was used in the US Army by the time of the American Civil War and one veteran of the time noted that the movement was tiring to perform.
 An 1889 article in the Journal of the United States Cavalry Association opined that "reverse arms and rest on arms are bits of fancy drill that never were of any use, and should have been eliminated from the tactics long ago".
 The article also stated that the movement was not used in the German military, which marched in the conventional manner at the funeral of Emperor Frederick III.
 The movement was dropped from US Army practice some time before the First World War.
 A 1886 article in the Journal of the Royal United Service Institution suggested that the movements could be dropped from British practice without affecting the solemnity of funerals.
 The movements do not seem to have been commonly practiced and there was some confusion at the 1901 funeral of Queen Victoria among soldiers who had not been taught the drill.
-The move was performed successfully at the funeral of Queen Elizabeth on the 19th September 2022.